-- (a) Actions prohibited by this Code involving directors or executive officers must be reported to the Audit and Risk Committee. - (b) Actions prohibited by this Code involving any other person must be reported to the reporting person's supervisor or the Chief Experience Officer. - (c) After receiving a report of an alleged prohibited action, the Audit and Risk Committee, the relevant supervisor or the Chief Experience Officer must promptly take all appropriate actions necessary to investigate. - (d) All directors, officers and employees are expected to cooperate in any internal investigation of misconduct.
+- a.
+Actions prohibited by this Code involving directors or executive officers must be reported to the Audit Committee.
+After receiving any such report, the Audit Committee will promptly take all appropriate actions necessary to investigate. - b.
+Actions prohibited by this Code involving any other person must be reported to the Chief Experience Officer, the Chief Risk Officer, or through a submission process as provided by the Company.
+After receiving any such report, the Chief Experience Officer and/or Chief Risk Officer, will promptly take all appropriate actions necessary to investigate. - c.
+All directors, officers, and employees are expected to cooperate in any internal investigation of misconduct.